pranabmitra/playground/docker/commands.md

 __ENV__ - Environment variable
 Example: _docker run -e APP_COLOR=blue [image_name]_ - this will set the app color (`blue`) to the environment variable.
 Note: To see all env vars of  a container, we need to inspect the container and check _Config->Env_

+__Network__ - 3 types of docker networks: bridge, none and host.
+> bridge - It is default network of a container.
+We can use different ports for the container application.
+> none - no particualr network assigned to the application.
+It doesn't have any access to any external networks or other contianers.
+They run in an isolated network.
+> host - container and docker host's port are same.
+Hence, it is not possible to use multiple instances of the application.

+Inspect particular network to get ip/subnet: _docker inspect [Container_name]_ - then go to `Netwoks` section.

+To create a custom network:
+_docker network create --driver bridge --subnet 182.18.0.0./16 custom-isolated-network_